-Our food tastes better in the summer because we’re cooking outside.
-Grill marks make plain hot dogs fun, and beer chilled in the cooler stays extra cold.
-Popsicles are the dessert of choice, and cleanup is just a toss of paper plates.
+Our food tastes better in the summertime because we’re cooking outside.
+Grill marks make plain hot dogs fun and beer, chilled in the cooler, stays extra cold.
+Popsicles are the dessert of choice and cleanup is just a toss of paper plates.

-A baseball tossed around after dinner turns the backyard into a family field of games played against a brilliant sunset.
+A baseball tossed around after dinner turns the backyard into a field of games played against a brilliant sunset.
 We slide into a patio chair and begin to count the stars.
-It’s the perfect way to wind down the evening.
-Finally, we start a slow drift into the house for sweet summer night dreams.
+It is the perfect way to wind down the evening.
+Finally, we start a slow drift into the house and those sweet summer-night dreams begin.

-There really is time to enjoy an 800-page novel, and the sound of the surf turns reading into a luxury.
+There really is time to enjoy an 800-page novel and sounds from the surf turn reading into a luxury.
 The days stretch out and seem almost endless.
-You know, it’s probably best we only get three perfect months.
+It’s probably a good thing that we only get three perfect months.
 Otherwise, the remaining nine months might desert us because we love our summers so much.